isomerpages/govtech-stp/pages/arriving-overview.md

 permalink: /arriving/overview
 ---

-## Arriving from All Countries/Regions
+## General Entry from All Countries/Regions
-For all countries/regions, the following traveller types and Safe Travel Lanes are applicable for general entry into Singapore.
+For travellers arriving all countries/regions, the following traveller types and Safe Travel Lanes are applicable for general entry into Singapore.

 <table>
 <thead>